 Can a Canadian Work for a US Company?

 To work physically in America as a Canadian, you’ll need to have a work visa unless you have dual citizenship.
-But remote work has become quite common, making it possible to work in the US from Canada.
+But remote work has become quite common, making it possible to work in the US from Canada without having a visa.

 Due to the complex nature of working remotely in another country from Canada, there are several ways to structure your foreign employment.